fflamerie/zotero_non_workshop_2018/CEE_biblio_management_non_workshop.md

 #### Screening/coding
 _See below for examples from the literature_

 Zotero specific feature to highlight in relation with this task : **reports**.
-It is detailed in lenght and images in this page : Wiernik, B. (n.d.).
+It is detailed in length and images in this page : Wiernik, B. (n.d.).
 Reports [Zotero Documentation]. _Zotero_.
 Available at https://www.zotero.org/support/reports

 > **Reviewing Abstracts**
 >